officialdilkhush/Online-Ad-Click-Prediction/README.md

 # Online-Ad-Click-Prediction
 Online Ad Click Prediction uses machine learning to analyze user data such as demographics, browsing behavior, and device type to predict the likelihood of clicking an online ad.
 It helps advertisers target audiences effectively, optimize campaigns, reduce costs, and improve conversion rates through data-driven insights.
+Online Ad Click Prediction is a data-driven technique that leverages machine learning to forecast whether a user will click on a digital advertisement.
+By analyzing factors like user profile, browsing history, and ad content, it enables precise targeting, boosts ROI, optimizes ad placement, and enhances marketing strategy efficiency.